AntaresSimulatorTeam/antares-doc/docs/2-getting-started/getting-started.md

 ### Post-processing with R-packages

-Different R-packages have been developed by RTE around Antares.
-They can be used to study, read simulation outputs or visualize them.
-After running an Antares study, one can use the package [_antaresRead_](https://rte-antares-rpackage.github.io/antaresRead/index.html) to import the output to a R session.
-One can then use [_antaresProcessing_](https://github.com/rte-antares-rpackage/antaresProcessing) to manipualte the results or [ _antaresViz_](https://rte-antares-rpackage.github.io/antaresViz/index.html) to visualize them using interactive graphs.
+Different R-packages have been developed by RTE to process the output of an Antares study.
+They can be used to manipulate simulation output, read or visualize them:

+- [**antaresRead**](https://rte-antares-rpackage.github.io/antaresRead/index.html) to import the output to a R session;

+- [**antaresProcessing**](https://github.com/rte-antares-rpackage/antaresProcessing) to manipulate data on Antares output;

+- [**antaresViz**](https://rte-antares-rpackage.github.io/antaresViz/index.html) to visualize Antares output using interactive graphs.

 ### Pre-processing with R-packages

-Different packages have been developed to launch Antares studies from a R session: the package [_antaresEditObject_](https://rte-antares-rpackage.github.io/antaresEditObject/index.html) to edit an Antares study before launching it, [_antaresXpansion_](https://github.com/rte-antares-rpackage/antaresXpansion) to optimizes the installed capacities of an Antares study, [_antaresFlowbased_](https://github.com/rte-antares-rpackage/antaresFlowbased) to  launch a flowBased study from an existed Antares study and [_antaresWaterValues_](https://rte-antares-rpackage.github.io/antaresWaterValues/index.html) to  generate water values for Antares and to run specific simulations.
+Different packages have been developed to launch Antares studies from a R session:

+- [**antaresEditObject**](https://rte-antares-rpackage.github.io/antaresEditObject/index.html) to edit an Antares study before launching it;

+- [**antaresXpansion**](https://github.com/rte-antares-rpackage/antaresXpansion) to optimizes the installed capacities of an Antares study;

+- [**antaresFlowbased**](https://github.com/rte-antares-rpackage/antaresFlowbased) to  launch a flowBased study from an existed Antares study;

+- [**antaresWaterValues**](https://rte-antares-rpackage.github.io/antaresWaterValues/index.html) to  generate water values for Antares and to run specific simulations.